boldbi/boldbi-kubernetes/helm/docs/pre-requisites.md

 2. Follow the instructions to [Create an On-Premise cluster](https://kubernetes.io/docs/setup/).

-## Image Tag

-In common helm deployment we need to give a image tag for Bold BI, Bold Reports and ID.
-It's default set a latest version tags.
-You can change a version of Tag based on requirments and overides the image tag whose default is the chart appVersion.<br>
-  <b>idTag: 5.2.48<br>
-  biTag: 5.2.48<br>
-  reportsTag: 3.3.23</b>

 ## Load Balancing

 Currently we have provided support for `Nginx` and `Istio` as Load Balancers in Bold BI.
 By default Nginx is used as reverse proxy for Bold BI.